vestrel00/contacts-android/docs/other/get-set-remove-contact-raw-contact-photo.md

 The `contacts.ui.util.PhotoPicker.kt` in the `ui` module` provides extension functions to make selecting existing photos, taking new photos, and removing photos easier.
-It provides you the same UX as the native Contacts app.
+It provides you the same UX as the AOSP Contacts app.
 To use it,

 ```kotlin
 Activity {